JhonatanHermes/JhonatanHermes/README.md

 🌐 - Focused on full-stack and web development projects.
 📚 - Constantly learning Java, JavaScript, TypeScript, and modern frameworks.
 🌟 - Enthusiastic about creating impactful software solutions.
-🎯 - Driven by a mission to solve real-world problems with code.
+🎯 - Driven by a mission to solve real-world problems with code.  <!-- git -->

 ##